searchspring/snap/packages/snap-controller/README.md

 `globals` - keys defined here will be passed to the API request (overwrites global config)

-`fields` - array of finder field configuration
+`fields` - an array of finder field configurations

 `fields.field` - required field name